 8. Avoid Traveling Alone if Possible

-When you are planning on driving a long way to your snowbird location, it's a good idea to have someone with you.
+When you plan to drive a long way to your snowbird location, having someone with you is a good idea.
 When on the road away from home, there's safety in numbers.

 If you don't have someone who's migrating south with you, you might be able to find someone who's heading in the same direction and needs a ride.